AvolitesLtd/TitanManual/docs/system-settings/dmx-output-mapping.md

 the TitanNet overview.

 If a show file is loaded into a console with a lower number of licenced outputs, the lowest-numbered lines will be output.
 All patch and programming information will be retained for other lines but no control data will be output.

+## Default output settings

+When you start a new show, 16 DMX lines are created.
+These are connected to the XLR outputs on the console (as many as exist), to Art-Net broadcast universes 1-16 and to sACN universes 1-16.
+Art-Net output is disabled by default.

+If you patch a fixture on a line above 16, Titan will automatically create the new line and allocate the correct sACN and Art-Net universes to it (you can disable this in the sACN or Art-Net node options).

 ## Configuring DMX Outputs